 What is a Prepayment Penalty?

-The prepayment penalty clause is written into a mortgage contract by a lender to cover the risk of early payment by the borrower, especially during difficult economic conditions or circumstances where a borrower has an incentive to refinance at a lower interest rate.
-Typically, these penalties kick in either when a borrower pays off in full or a large portion of the balance at one go.
+The prepayment penalty clause is written into a mortgage contract by a lender to cover the risk of early payment by the borrower, especially during difficult economic conditions or circumstances where a borrower is incentivized to refinance at a lower interest rate.
+Typically, these penalties kick in when a borrower pays off in full or a large portion of the balance in one go.

 Therefore, a prepayment penalty clause safeguards a lender from refinancing risk.
 Also, it can be included in the loan agreement to recoup some profit when the lender losses future interest income due to prepayment by the borrower.